Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Effect of process parameters on ultrasound-assisted CSAM

-To quantify the contribution of particle diameters to deformation during the CS process, we compute the evolution of \emean for the above-mentioned ranges of particle diameters. \fref{fig:mean_str_n_ultra_800} shows the variation of \emean as a function of time for three different particle diameters.
-The saturation of the \emean is observed across all particle sizes.
-However, the maximum value of \emean increases approximately linearly with particle diameter.
-This behavior can be attributed to the larger displacements experienced by atoms near the free surfaces.
-As the particle size increases, atoms farther from the center are subjected to higher deformation amplitudes, leading to enhanced local strain accumulation and, consequently, a higher \emean.
-Moreover, the microstructural changes that occur in non-ultrasound-assisted cases can also contribute to such an enhancement in \emean as the particle size increases.
+To quantify the contribution of particle diameters to deformation during the CS process, we compute the evolution of \emean for the above-mentioned ranges of particle diameters. \fref{fig:mean_str_n_ultra_800} shows the variation of \emean as a function of time for three different particle diameters under the non-ultrasound-assisted condition.
+In large particles, atoms farther from the center are subjected to greater deformation, leading to greater local strain accumulation.
+However, the formation of grain boundaries resists plastic deformation, counterbalancing this effect.
+This non-linear increment might lead to a size-insensitive plastic deformation as the particle diameter reaches a critical maximum.
 However, the similar behavior is not apparent in cases of ultrasound-assisted cases.
-As observed in \fref{fig:mean_str_ultra_800}, though the viscoplastic behavior is observed across all the particle sizes, the \emean values are significantly higher in magnitude.
-Moreover, the ultrasound-assisted case shows a sharper and more uniform transition after impact (less noise), indicating a more consistent ultrasound-governed deformation mechanism.
-Additionally, it can be observed that the evolution of \emean is not strongly dependent on particle size.
-This particle size independence can be observed from the insignificant change in the evolution of the \emean plot with particle sizes shown in \fref{fig:mean_str_ultra_800}.
-The coincidence of this evolution plot for \emean leads us to conclude that the deformation mechanism is not governed by particle dimensions but rather by ultrasound parameters and impact velocities.
+A saturation of the \emean profile is observed across all particle diameters.
+As observed in \fref{fig:mean_str_ultra_800}, the plastic deformation is relatively insensitive to the changes in particle diameters, which leads to hypothesize a strong dependence of ultrasound parameters and impact velocity in governing plastic deformation in ultrasound-assisted CS rather than the size of the particle itself.